dairui01/Toyota_Smarthome/Other_version/Joint_view_TSU/README.md

 # Joint-view TSU

+The `videos_sync.csv` provides the annotation to obtain the synchronized TSU from two views.
+After having the synchronized videos and extracted the I3D features, we can perform the join-view action detection.

 In this experiment, we use a 2 stream TCN architecture, where after there are 5 stages of TCN blocks and after each block theres a fusion so that thers information flow inbetween both the 2 streams.
 The dataset used is unbalanced with 51 actions and the footage is synchronised.

 1). models_xxx - This file basically contains network architecture/backbone.